git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * **Shift+REC** - Different functions can be selected in the settings (see below).
 * **STOP** - Stop playback.
 If pressed when stopped the play cursor is moved to the start of the song.
 * **RESTART/LOOP** - Toggle transport loop
-* **ERASE** - Use in combinbation with a pad to delete a scene, clip or track depending on the selected mode.
+* **ERASE** - Use in combination with a pad to delete a scene, clip or track depending on the selected mode.
 * **ERASE+touch encoder knob** - Reset the currently edited value to its' default.
 * **TAP** - Tap Tempo
 * **Shift+TAP** - Toggle metronome